Serving Seniors, Families, and Georgia

 Accolades

 Donald S. Horace is a registered mediator with the Georgia Office of Dispute Resolution and a highly sought after Guardian ad Litem with the Atlanta Volunteer Lawyers Foundation.
+It should be noted that Mr. Horace will be a featured speaker and moderator at the 2025 Joint Family Law Conference and Networking Exchange in Barcelona, Spain, like in 2024.

-Also note that we do not participate in any of the internet lawyer rating websites or services, such as but not limited to Avvo, Lawyer.com, or Google.
+Persons should also note that we do not participate in any of the internet lawyer rating websites or services, such as but not limited to Avvo, Lawyer.com, or Google.
 To the extent that you see negative reviews of Donald S. Horace or this law firm, we do not and we cannot comment or respond to any, even when the review is inaccurate, wrong, or incomplete, due to potential attorney-client privilege, confidentiality, or work product.
 The same policy applies when the review is accurate, positive, or glowing.
 We ask that you do not grant any credibility to any such internet or website reviews.
 Instead, you should rely on personal references in that they are most helpful for potential clients.

 Recent Articles and Georgia Case Law